xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/osimage.7.rst

  The ethernet device drivers of the nodes which will use this linux image, at least the device driver for the nodes' installnic should be included

+\ **nfsrootopts**\  (osimage.nfsrootopts)

+ A comma-separated list of additional NFS mount options for the root filesystem of a dracut-based statelite image.
+The root filesystem is always mounted read-only; rw and defaults are not allowed.

 \ **nimmethod**\  (nimimage.nimmethod)